 How do I know if we'll be a good fit?

 Let's chat!
-I will be more than happy to schedule a free, 15-minute, phone consultation with you!
+I will be more than happy to schedule a free, 10 to 15-minute, phone consultation with you!
 During that time, I will ask about your reasons for seeking counseling and what goals you have for therapy.
 You can also feel free to ask me any questions you may have about the therapy process, billing/payment, etc. To schedule a consultation, please fill out this form.